jiangyigithub/my_offer/longman3000/vlog/21long.md

 The maintennance of a firm currency plays an important part in the battle against inflation.

 **mall**
+`/mɔː/`
+Let's meet the mall and go see the movie.

 **management**
+The shareholders demanded a change in management.

 **manager**
+She's now assistant marketing manager for south east area.

 **manufacturer**
+Read the manufacturer's instructions before using your new dishwasher.

 **manufacturing**
+the manufacturing industry

 **march**
 *march on*